-If you have setup web server using Xampp, or, compressing large amount of files using WinRAR, may have noticed that disabling Windows Deference speeds up the web server’s response time or reduces compressing time.
+If you have set up a web server using Xampp, or, compressing large amounts of files using WinRAR, may have noticed that disabling Windows Deference speeds up the web server’s response time or reduces compressing time.

-I frequently need to disable Windows Deference temporarily in my PC powered by Windows 10 Professional.
-Among the ways I found from the Internet, I have written about two ways which are most easy and anyone can do it quickly.
+I frequently need to disable Windows Deference temporarily on my PC powered by Windows 10 Professional.
+Among the ways I found on the Internet, I have written about two ways which are most easy and anyone can do it quickly.

-Windows Defender starts automatically with Windows, monitors my PC and provides real-time protection against malicious virus and malware.
+Windows Defender starts automatically with Windows, monitors my PC, and provides real-time protection against malicious viruses and malware.

 Step 1 is the easiest and I used Window’s native graphical user interface to disable Windows Defender.